chtoucas/Narvalo.NET/docs/Issues.md

 - MvpWebForms sample project: `OutputPath` is wrong (temporary fix: override `OutputPath` property in project file).
 Other strange thing, `MvpWebForms.dll.config` is created.
   LocalDB requires SQL Server Express.
+- Move to .Net Standard
 - C#
   * use `nameof` everywhere.
+  * decide rules to when to use the new => syntax for methods.

 Issues & Roadmap